AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 1. On the **My Members** tab, select **Add User**.

-1. Select tenant users.
-If necessary, you can filter the list of users by typing in the **Filter users** field.
-You can also filter by role.
-Selecting any role shown at the top of the user list displays only users assigned that role.
+1. Select tenant users for membership.
+All If necessary, you can filter the list of users by typing in the **Filter users** field.

 1. Select **Save**.

+Each user is added to the community and assigned the [Community Member](xref:ccRoles#community-roles-preview) role.

 ## Remove users from a community